Luke Kuechly, Carolina Panthers superstar linebacker, announces retirement at 28 - KTVZ

 “Thank you for some of the best memories both on and off the field,” McCaffrey wrote.
 “I’m so honored to have shared the field with not just the best player I’ve ever seen, but the best person I’ve ever met.
 Will always love you bro!
 To retirement.”

-According to Spotrac, he had two years left on his contract at more than $10 million per season.
+Kuechly had two years left on his contract at more than $10 million per season, according to Spotrac.